trilisser/nCoV_analysis/README.md

 https://cov-lineages.org/global_report_B.1.351.html
 https://cov-lineages.org/global_report_P.1.html

 NB!
 The script doesn't support **insertions**!
+NB!
+The example sequencses are called "fake_sequence" and typed by myself for the demonstration only!

 ## how to use it

 You will need:
-* An amino acid sequences alignment with a reference sequences at the top (see an example)
+* An amino acid sequences alignment with a reference sequence at the top (see an example)
 * The 'seqinr' package installed in R. To install it, just use the next command: >install.packages("seqinr")

 If everything is ready, then in the script body set the path to your work directory (in Windows, use "\\" to lead the path)